American Road Racing Series Rules

 12. Wheels & Tires

-- Wheels must be 15 inch diameter, steel, and not of light weight design.
+- Wheels must be 15 inch diameter and steel

 - Any 8 inch wide tire is allowed.